Mississippi lawmakers: Abortion providers must be OB/GYNs, have admitting privileges

 "I am sick about this," says Planned Parenthood regional director for public policy

-Mississippi lawmakers passed a bill Wednesday that would require any physician performing abortions in the state to be a board-certified obstetrician-gynecologist and to have admitting privileges at an area hospital.
+Mississippi’s governor has signed into law a bill requiring physicians performing abortions in the state to be a board-certified obstetrician-gynecologist and to have admitting privileges at an area hospital.

 The bill “should effectively close the only abortion clinic in Mississippi,” said Lt.
 Gov. Tate Reeves in a statement.
 “This is a strong bill that will effectively end abortion in Mississippi.”
 If the state’s only abortion facility, Jackson Women’s Health Organization, closes, Mississippi women seeking abortions would have to leave the state.